 - Martial Arts for Mundane Purposes: In theory, all these ninjas do with their awesome ninja powers is deliver fast food.
 However, they need all of their skills to perform seemingly impossible deliveries such as to a submarine at the bottom of the ocean while avoiding being seen by anyone except the customer.

 - McNinja: A ninja-run fast food chain.

 - Ninja Pirate Zombie Robot: Fast food delivery boy ninjas.

 - Not So Harmless Punishment: Apologizing to your ancestors is a lot harder than it sounds.

 - Panthera Awesome: The restaurant has a pet leopard who must be walked.
 Why they own a leopard is not explained.

 - Paper-Thin Disguise: The lampshade and the "Not a Ninja" t-shirt are beautifully pathetic disguises.

 - Suspiciously Specific Denial: The "Not a Ninja" t-shirt with functions as a disguise.

-- Thirty Minutes or It's Free: "Delivery in 30 minutes or we commit 'seppuku''.
+- 30 Minutes, or It's Free!: "Delivery in 30 minutes or we commit seppuku.
 For anybody and anywhere, such as to lost hikers, monks in Tibetan monasteries, or the President aboard Air Force One.
 It's also based on Greenwich Mean Time for locations in geosynchronous orbit.